krzymich24/SecApp-repo/README.md

 1. Have docker and nodejs installed
 2. Run the db service from the `🌱/docker-compose.yaml`  (it will run a Postgres instance accessible on your host under http://localhost:5432—please make sure it's available)
+3. Run the smtp4dev from the compose file.
+Check if http://localhost:5050 is working: that's gonna be your email client.
+   **Also, make sure port 5050 is available for your application.**
 3. Go to `🌱/api`, install dependencies and run the server:
     ```shell
     npm install